paines/scmfmt/Readme.md

 to settings.json located in ~/.config/Code/User/settings.json or @ext:steefh.external-formatters.

-Once enabled you can use Ctrl-Shift+I to format the document.
+Once enabled you can use Ctrl-Shift+I to format the document/file containing the code.